-Mount Mary’s interior architecture & design program is accredited by the Council for Interior Design Accreditation and has been continually accredited since 1986.
-After completing your four-year bachelor’s degree and two years of experience, you will be eligible to take the National Council for Interior Designers Qualification (NCIDQ) Exam to become certified as a professional interior architecture & designer.
+Mount Mary’s interior architecture and design program is accredited by the Council for Interior Design Accreditation and has been continually accredited since 1986.
+After completing your four-year bachelor’s degree and two years of experience, you will be eligible to take the National Council for Interior Designers Qualification (NCIDQ) Exam to become certified as a professional interior architecture and designer.

-The interior architecture & design program leading to the Interior Architecture & Design is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI 49503.
+The interior architecture and design program leading to the Interior Architecture & Design is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI 49503.

-The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
-The Interior Architecture & Design degree granted by Mount Mary University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ).
+The CIDA-accredited program prepares students for entry-level interior architecture and design practice, for advanced study, and to apply for membership in professional interior architecture and design organizations.
+The Interior Architecture & Design degree granted by Mount Mary University meets the educational requirement for eligibility to sit in pathway 1 for the National Council for Interior Design Qualification Examination (NCIDQ).
 For more information about NCIDQ Exam eligibility visit: https://www.cida.org/eligibility-requirements.

 Learn more about Mount Mary's Interior Architecture & Design Degree

 Mount Mary offers an accredited four-year Bachelor of Arts in Interior Architecture & Design degree.
-An internship is required for all interior architecture & design students.
-The program requires a minimum of 75 credits of interior architecture & design courses.
+An internship is required for all interior architecture and design students.
+The program requires a minimum of 75 credits of interior architecture and design courses.
 You also need to complete the university’s core curriculum requirements.

 Consult the Undergraduate Bulletin (PDF) and Curriculum Guide list for more details on requirements and courses for this major.